-The Harlequin HydroClear is designed to provide full treatment of normal domestic wastewater to discharge direct to surface waters, removing the need for a drainage field (subject to a "Consent to discharge" license).
+The Harlequin HydroClear is designed to provide full treatment of normal domestic wastewater to discharge direct to surface waters, removing the need for a soakaway system (subject to a "Consent to discharge" license).

-The discharge from a treatment plant will require a Discharge Permit from the Environment Agency if the volume of discharge is greater than 5.0m3/day direct to watercourse or 2.0m3/day to drainage field, which must be obtained before installation.
+The discharge from a treatment plant will be require a Discharge Permit from the Environment Agency if the volume of discharge is greater than 5.0m3/day direct to watercourse or 2.0m3/day to soakaway, which must be obtained before installation.